brunojrg/NLP-Fake-News/README.md

 - Add a `requirements.txt` or `environment.yml` file to make reproduction easier.
 - Consolidate all model results into a single comparison table with the same evaluation metrics and split definitions.
 - Add ROC-AUC, precision-recall curves, and error analysis for the strongest models.
-- Include the exact public dataset link and a short note on label meaning (`0` vs `1`) for full reproducibility.
+- Further fine tune the transformer models for better predictions.
 - Turn the best model into a lightweight Streamlit or Flask app for interactive fake news classification.

 ## Notes

 This repository is a good example of a comparative NLP project because it shows both classical feature-based modeling and modern transformer-based modeling within the same problem setting.
-For a portfolio README, the strongest message is that the project does not stop at a baseline model: it includes preprocessing, tuning, model comparison, and out-of-sample prediction generation.
+The strongest message is that the project does not stop at a baseline model: it includes preprocessing, tuning, model comparison, and out-of-sample prediction generation.